eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Note that it is inherent for the use cases that the same Relying Party must be able to link together multiple presentations of a pseudonym as it must be unique per Relying Party.
 However, two or more Relying Parties should not be able to infer any information about whether they have interacted with one or multiple users by comparing multiple authentications using pseudonyms.

 To prevent this, it is necessary to ensure there are no unique (per Wallet Unit) presented to multiple different Relying Parties.
-Depending on the attestation form used for Registration (see Chapter 4.2.1) this may or may not be the case for [WebAuthN].
+Depending on the attestation form used for Registration (see Chapter 4.2.1) this may or may not be the case for [WebAuthn].

 If *Basic Attestations* are used where each wallet unit holds only one attestation key pair and corresponding certificate, the public key of this attestation key pair may be exactly such unique value that is presented to multiple Relying Parties.
-In [WebAuthN] it is suggested to ensure that multiple different Authenticators hold the same attestation key pair thereby no longer making it a unique value for correlation.
+In [WebAuthn] it is suggested to ensure that multiple different Authenticators hold the same attestation key pair thereby no longer making it a unique value for correlation.
 We note that letting several different units share the same private key is against best practices, as it increases the risk of keys being compromised.

 If an *Attestation CA* is used to issue certificates on multiple attestation keys, the degree to which Relying Parties can correlate the different certificates can be reduced.
 However, as long as attestation keys are used more than once, the Relying Parties can still deduce *some information* by correlating registrations of Pseudonyms.